Fractured Magic: Egil Interlude V

 Year of Unity 1880

-Gareth and Roman returned to the Ranulfs’ rented flat to find Leandros laid out on a couch covered in bloodied sheets, the Ranulf family physician kneeling at his side and finishing a long row of stitches.
-Immediately upon seeing them, the alfar prince made his displeasure known.
+Gareth and Roman returned to the Ranulfs’ rented flat and found Leandros laid out on the couch, the Ranulf family physician kneeling at his side and finishing a long row of stitches.
+White sheets had been laid out beneath the prince, making the amount of blood he’d lost horribly obvious.
+He was conscious, at least, and watched them enter with a dark expression.

-"I thought you'd be longer," he grumbled.
-At his words, the physician paused and and Isobel appeared in the far doorway, the former nodding curtly at the newcomers and the latter stomping over to Gareth.
+“I thought you’d be gone longer,” he grumbled.
+At the words, the physician paused his stitching and Isobel appeared in the doorway, the former looking Roman curiously up and down and the latter stomping over to Gareth.

-"But you could have been."
+“But you could have been.”
 Isobel sighed and shook her head.
-"We'll discuss this more later.
-Mr. Hallisey, don't think I didn't notice your injuries.
-Let me get you some ice for that lip."
+“We’ll discuss this more later.
+Mr. Hallisey, don’t think I didn’t notice your injuries.
+Let me get you some ice.”

-Through the exchange, Leandros watched Roman with a steady expression.
-Roman watched him back.
-Even at Isobel's offer, he self-consciously touched his swollen lip and nodded his thanks but didn't tear his eyes away from his old friend.
+Through the exchange, Leandros watched Roman and Roman watched Leandros back.
+Even at Isobel’s offer, Roman touched a finger to his swollen lip and nodded his thanks without ever tearing his eyes from the prince.

 “Thank you for coming, Doctor Stewart,” Gareth said, settling in the plush armchair by the couch.
-“How bad is it?
-He lost a lot of blood, earlier.”
+“How bad is it?”

 The physician, a thin man with a bushy handlebar mustache, sat back on his heels and let out a sigh.
-It was a defeated sort of sound, and Roman approached without thinking, his heartbeat picking up in his chest.
-He'd known the cut was deep, but he'd forgotten how debilitating injuries could be for people—for normal people.
-Surely, the physician would have said something immediately if it was truly dire.
+The sound, defeated and tired, made anxiety spike through Roman.
+He approached without thinking.
+He’d known the cut was deep, but he’d forgotten how debilitating injuries could be for people—for normal people, anyway.
+Alfar healed quickly, but that sigh seemed a bad sign.

 “I’m right here,” Leandros murmured.
-Now that the physician mentioned it, Roman heard a slight slur to his speech.
-He couldn't tell if it was the blood loss or the laudanum, though Leandros did look paler than usual.
+Now that the physician mentioned it, Roman noticed a slight slur to his normally-precise speech, though it was impossible to tell if that was the blood loss or the laudanum.

 Gareth raised an eyebrow at Roman.
 “Stitches?
 Really?”

-“I’m not afraid of them; I just don’t like them,” Roman insisted.
+“I’m not afraid of them.
+I just don’t like them,” Roman said.

-Fortunately, Isobel’s return saved both him and Leandros from further interrogation.
-She pressed a bag of ice into Roman’s hand and told Gareth, “Prince Nochdvor shouldn't be living alone with that injury, so I invited him to stay with us.
-Ms. O’Neill went to fetch his things.”
+Fortunately, Isobel’s return saved him from further interrogation.
+She pressed a bag of ice into Roman’s hand.
+“Doctor Stewart said His Highness shouldn’t move any time soon, so I invited him to stay with us,” she told Gareth.
+“He shouldn’t be living alone with that injury, anyway, even if it’s only for a few days.
+Ms. O’Neill left to fetch his things.”

-Finally, the physician finished bandaging Leandros' arm and stood.
-"I'll be back.
-I need to get a brace for him—something to keep the prince from moving his hand too much while it heals.
-I’ve already gone over care and maintenance with Isobel; she’s more than capable of handling any issues that arise, but if I’m needed, don’t hesitate to call.”
+With Leandros’ bandage secured, the physician stood.
+“I’ll be back.
+I need to get a brace from my clinic—something to keep the His Highness from moving his hand too much while it heals.
+I’ve already gone over care and maintenance with Isobel, Gareth; she’s more than capable of handling any issues that arise, but if I’m needed, don’t hesitate to call.”

-Seeing Roman’s curious look, Isobel smiled and said, “My uncle was a doctor as well.
-The old Ranulf family physician, in fact.
-I shadowed with him for years before marrying Gareth.”
+Seeing Roman’s curious look her way, Isobel smiled and explained, “My uncle was the old Ranulf family physician.
+I shadowed with him for years before I married Gareth.”

-“Thank you again for your help, Steward,” Gareth said, clapping the man on his shoulder.
-He lowered his voice and added, “I’m sure I don’t have to ask you to be discreet about what you saw here today.”
+“Thank you again for your help,” Gareth told Steward.
+Then, lowering his voice, he added, “I’m sure I don’t have to ask you to be discreet about what you saw here today.”

 Gareth returned and stood in the doorway, his hands on his hips.
-“Prince Nochdvor,” he ventured, “Do you…still plan on going to Orean?
-With your injuries—”
+“Prince Nochdvor, do you still plan on going to Orean?
+With your injuries, maybe it would be better to—”

 “I’m going,” Leandros said, leaving no room for discussion.